Wild-Places: A Large-Scale Dataset for Lidar Place Recognition in Unstructured Natural Environments: Related Work

 \section{Related Work}

-Progression in the field of lidar place recognition has been driven by the availability of large-scale datasets for benchmarking and evaluation, which we give a summary overview of in~\tabref{tab:comparison_table}.
+Progress in the field of lidar place recognition has been driven by the availability of large-scale datasets for benchmarking and evaluation, of which we provide an overview in~\tabref{tab:comparison_table}.
 The top half of the table shows the most popular lidar datasets used for large-scale localisation evaluation.
 Datasets such as KITTI \cite{Geiger2013VisionMR}, Oxford\cite{RobotCarDatasetIJRR}, NCLT\cite{carlevaris2016nclt} and Complex Urban\cite{jeong2019complexurban} have been historically popular benchmarks, and recently several new datasets such as KITTI-360 \cite{kitti360}, Oxford Radar RobotCar \cite{barnes2020oxford} and MulRan \cite{Kim2020MulRanMR} have either extended on existing datasets with new traversals and modalities or introduced new place recognition scenarios in multiple urban environments.
 Several other lidar datasets \cite{caesar2020nuscenes,chang2019argoverse,wilson2021argoverse,steder2010frieburgdataset,sun2020scalabilitywaymo,pandey2011ford,peynot2010marulan,ramezani2020newer} are not included in the table as they are currently not used for evaluation in recent place recognition methods due to a combination of the following reasons: small spatial scale, low amount of loops and/or the lack of reverse revisits.